What can be done with optical technology for the realization of a sustainable global environment?

 Greenhouse gases and climate change

-Climate change is attracting attention as a global problem, and the increase in greenhouse gases is said to be one of the causes.
-Carbon dioxide is known as a typical greenhouse gas, but there are also gases such as methane and nitrous oxide that are said to have a higherbut higher greenhouse effect than carbon dioxide in the gases we emit in our daily lives.
-The method of measuring such greenhouse gases with optical technology is widely used around the world, and our products are also used in various scenes.
+Climate change is attracting attention as a global problem, with the increase in greenhouse gases said to be one of the causes.
+Carbon dioxide is known as a typical greenhouse gas, but there are also gases that we emit in our daily lives, such as methane and nitrous oxide, that are said to have a higher greenhouse effect than carbon dioxide.
+The method of measuring greenhouse gases with optical technology is widely used around the world with our products used in various settings.

 Greenhouse gas Climate change potential Main sources of emissions